Left: Jackie Coogan as Uncle Fester, 1966. Right: Jackie Coogan holding a bundle of clothing. The New Near East, July

 Jackie Coogan (1914-1984) was an American actor best known for his role as Uncle Fester in the 1960's US television series The Addams Family.
-But what most people don't know, is that at a young age, Coogan became personally involved with the collection of vital supplies for humanitarian relief including relief for the survivors of the genocide on behalf of the Near East Relief.
+But what most people don't know, is that at a young age, Coogan became personally involved with the collection of vital supplies for humanitarian relief including relief for the survivors of the Ottoman-era genocide on behalf of the Near East Relief.

 In 1921, at the age of 6, Coogan became one of the first child stars after playing alongside Charlie Chaplin in the 1921 silent comedy The Kid.
 In that same year, he appeared in the July issue of The New Near East magazine (pictured above, right) where he was seen holding a bundle of clothing.
 The article describes how Coogan showed concern for the "...million and half people in the Caucasus [who] have no clothes for next winter."
 He went on to influence many throughout the US to donate to the orphans who were suffering as a result of the genocide.
 In 1922, the Mark Strand Theater in Brooklyn, NY screened the silent comedy drama Trouble starring Jackie Coogan.
 The price of admission was a bundle of clothing and 3,500 bundles were raised for the Near East Relief.